 Canada is what is known as a "Democratic Federation" with both federal and provincial levels of government.

 Responsibilities and powers are divided between the federal branch and its provincial executives.
-Citizenship and Immigration Canada (CIC) is a department of the government of Canada.
+Immigration, Refugees and Citizenship Canada (IRCC) is a department of the government of Canada.

 The government of Canada and the Canadian political system are quite complex, and based loosely on the British Westminster system.
 The system Canada follows today was initially drafted by the "Fathers of Confederation" in 1864, and became law in 1867 when the Constitution Act was passed.
 The Act gave executive authority to the Queen of Great Britain and Ireland (as was the official title for the Monarch at the time), which made Canada a sovereign constitutional monarchy.